xdevplatform/SnowBotDev/docs/tutorial.md

 ### Integrating third-party APIs <a id="other-apis" class="tall">&nbsp;</a>

-The Snow Bot has two features that are driven by third-party APIs: requesting current weather conditions for a location of interest, and getting snow reports for a list of ski resorts.
+The SnowBot has two features that are driven by third-party APIs: requesting current weather conditions for a location of interest, and getting snow reports for a list of ski resorts.
 Integrating third-party APIs was pretty simple.

 For this demo, two APIs were integrated: weather data from [WeatherUnderground.com](https://www.wunderground.com/weather/api/) and snow reports from [SnoCountry.com](http://www.snocountry.com/).
 WeatherUnderground provides a self-service for generating an API key.
 For the snow reports I reached out to SnoCountry.com and they were kind enough to provide a key.
 For both APIs, a simple HTTP GET request is made with the API key passed in as a request parameter.